perama-v/perama-v.github.io/docs/ethereum/1559-wallet-interface.md

 have to repeat the time estimates that the previous page showed, because they have passed through that window already, and if need, can return.

-The tip can be selected from the range presented, suiting a user who is in a hurry.
+The Gas Premium can be selected from the range presented, suiting a user who is in a hurry.
-The tip is pre-selected to be `|low|` as an endorsement that this is normal behaviour.
+The Gas Premium is pre-selected to be `|low|` as an endorsement that this is normal behaviour.

 To summarise the journey of a user 'in a rush to send an urgent transaction':